aroemers/gluer/README.md

   * If more than one has been found, continue to step 4.

 4. Multiple Adapters are equally close.
 Now the tool looks at the declared precendences, if any.
 All equally close Adapters are filtered, by checking whether they are preceded by another Adapter in the list.
-If so, it will be removed from the list (It is removed at the end of this filtering process, so circular precedence rules would yield an empty list.
-Adding a check for circular precedence declarations is a future improvement).
+If so, it will be removed from the list (It is removed at the end of this filtering process, so circular precedence rules would yield an empty list).
   * If this way the list has shrunk to one, we are done and that Adapter will be used.
 We continue at step 5.
+  * If the list is empty, this signifies circular precedence declarations.
+These circular precedence declarations are already reported as warnings, by the checker, _before_ adapter resolution.
+If it actually occurs _during_ adapter resolution, it reports an error (or throws a RuntimeException).
   * If, however, the list still contains two or more Adapters, the framework cannot make a decision which Adapter to use and reports a resolution conflict error (or throws a RuntimeException).